ozkary/machine-learning-engineering/05-deployment/README.md

 #### Create a new Docker file

-Certainly!
 You'll need to create a `Dockerfile` and set it up accordingly to achieve this.
 Here's a basic outline of how you can do it:

 1. Create a `Dockerfile` with the following content: